hx2A/py5website/reference/py5shape_ambient.rst

 Description
 ===========

 Sets a ``Py5Shape`` object's ambient reflectance.
 This is combined with the ambient light component of the environment.
 The color components set through the parameters define the reflectance.
 For example in the default color mode, setting ``ambient(255, 127, 0)``, would cause all the red light to reflect and half of the green light to reflect.
-Used in combination with :doc:`py5shape_emissive`, :doc:`py5shape_specular`, and :doc:`py5shape_shininess` in setting the material properties of a ``Py5Shape`` object.
+Use in combination with :doc:`py5shape_emissive`, :doc:`py5shape_specular`, and :doc:`py5shape_shininess` to set the material properties of a ``Py5Shape`` object.

 This method can only be used within a :doc:`py5shape_begin_shape` and :doc:`py5shape_end_shape` pair.
 The ambient color setting will be applied to vertices added after the call to this method.